 6. Gently fill the moistened soil around the root ball about half-full, add a handful of complete organic fertilizer and fill up the rest of the way with more soil.

 7. Hang the planter up on sturdy hooks (that should be included with your planter) no less than 7-8 feet off the ground.

-8. The challenge with an upside down planter is that when they dry out, they are difficult to re-moisten.
+8. The challenge with an upside-down planter is that when it dries out, it is difficult to re-moisten.
 Water generally flows through dry soil, and with upside-down planters, it can flow right through even moist soil.
 Unless you want to spend most of your free time slowly watering these planters all summer long, it’s best to set up a self-watering system.
-Luckily the new planters I bought have a self-watering trough at the top.
+Luckily, the new planters I bought have a self-watering trough at the top.
 Success with this system comes from to ensuring that you don’t let the wick dry out.

 You can also make your own self-watering system with these plant stakes or make your own by cutting a hole in the bottom of a soda bottle and poking a few weep holes in the cap.
 Screw the cap on firmly and sink into the soil.
 Fill with water and let drain.
 To see the bottle watering system, check out the photos in this post about Topsy Turvy Tomato Planters.